| Title: | Credential Chain for Seamless 'OAuth 2.0' Authentication to 'Azure Services' |

 deepWhether to make a deep clone.

-# Create credential with default settings cred <- AzureCLICredential$new() # Create credential with specific scope and tenant cred <- AzureCLICredential$new( scope = "https://management.azure.com/.default", tenant_id = "your-tenant-id" ) # To get a token or authenticate a request it is required that # 'az login' is successfully executed, otherwise it will return an error. ## Not run: # Get an access token token <- cred$get_token() # Use with httr2 request req <- httr2::request("https://management.azure.com/subscriptions") resp <- httr2::req_perform(cred$req_auth(req)) ## End(Not run)# Create credential with default settings cred <- AzureCLICredential$new() # Create credential with specific scope and tenant cred <- AzureCLICredential$new( scope = "https://management.azure.com/.default", tenant_id = "your-tenant-id" ) # To get a token or authenticate a request it is required that # 'az login' is successfully executed, otherwise it will return an error. ## Not run: # Get an access token token <- cred$get_token() # Use with httr2 request req <- httr2::request("https://management.azure.com/subscriptions") resp <- httr2::req_perform(cred$req_auth(req)) ## End(Not run)
+# 'az login' must have been executed successfully for these examples to work. ## Not run: # Create credential with default settings cred <- AzureCLICredential$new() # Create credential with specific scope and tenant cred <- AzureCLICredential$new( scope = "https://management.azure.com/.default", tenant_id = "your-tenant-id" ) # Get an access token token <- cred$get_token() # Use with httr2 request req <- httr2::request("https://management.azure.com/subscriptions") resp <- httr2::req_perform(cred$req_auth(req)) ## End(Not run)# 'az login' must have been executed successfully for these examples to work. ## Not run: # Create credential with default settings cred <- AzureCLICredential$new() # Create credential with specific scope and tenant cred <- AzureCLICredential$new( scope = "https://management.azure.com/.default", tenant_id = "your-tenant-id" ) # Get an access token token <- cred$get_token() # Use with httr2 request req <- httr2::request("https://management.azure.com/subscriptions") resp <- httr2::req_perform(cred$req_auth(req)) ## End(Not run)

 Creates the default chain of credentials to attempt for cached token retrieval.
 The credentials are tried in order until one returns a valid cached token.
 The default chain includes: